2013 SUBARU OUTBACK DIESEL AUTOMATIC REVIEW

 When pulling out of a slow corner, or accelerating from 60kmh to 100kmh it can feel a tad doughy, but, once rolling at highway speed, the Outback diesel is swift and effortless.

-It will see in the old ton without breaking into a sweat and sit there equally effortlessly (we don't know anyone who'd want to do that, of course).
+It will see in the old ton, 160km/h, without breaking into a sweat and sit there equally effortlessly (but we don't know anyone who'd want to do that).

 Being essentially a wagon, it's a MUCH better drive on the highway than its more upright SUV competitors.